Breast Implant Surgery

-If it’s a natural feeling you’re looking for, patients would tend to opt for the silicone gel-filled implants.
-They also have a long-lasting performance compared to saline filled implants.
-Saline-filled implants can develop creases and ripples over time as well as the potential to deflate.
+If it’s a natural feeling you’re looking for, patients would tend to opt for gel-filled silicone implants.
+They also have a long-lasting performance compared to saline implants.
+Saline implants can develop creases over time as well as the potential to deflate.
 However, they will occasionally be offered.
-If required, they can be adjusted after the surgery.
+If required, they can be adjusted after the breast enhancement surgery.

 In terms of shapes, there are two forms.
 Teardrop implants or round implants.
-The round shaped implants will provide a fullness towards the upper chest and half of the breast, whereas a teardrop implant will provide a more natural look with less fullness appearing towards the top half of the chest.
+The round-shaped implants will provide a fullness towards the upper chest and half of the breast, whereas a teardrop implant, also known as a gummy bear implant will provide a more natural look with less fullness appearing towards the top half of the chest.

 Are There Any Risks With Choosing Silicon Implants?

-Although breast implants have been of use since the 1960’s, there is still large debate around whether having breast implants is safe.
+Although breast implants have been of use since the 1960s, there is still large debate around whether having silicone breast implants is safe.
 Breast implants are made from medical grade silicone and at UK Aesthetics, we use implants that have gone through the relevant FDA approval.
-Claims that breast surgery can cause cancer or any other form of illness is false, although an illness known as anaplastic large cell lymphoma (ALCL) has been known to be associated with breast implants, but this very rare.
+Claims that breast implant surgery can cause cancer or any other form of illness is false, although an illness known as anaplastic large cell lymphoma (ALCL) has been known to be associated with breast implants however, this is very rare.

-Other risks of silicone breast implants involve the gel potentially leaking over time but this can be corrected through a secondary operation where the breast implants are replaced.
+Other risks of silicone breast implants involve the gel potentially leaking over time but this can be corrected through a secondary breast implant revision surgery where the breast implants are replaced.
 Although it may cause some symptoms, there is no evidence to suggest a breast implant that ruptures affects ill health.
 Over time, small amounts of silicone may leave the implant where it can enter the lymph glands but this wouldn’t require another operation.